by Matt Slick

 - "So the Lord changed His mind about the harm which He said He would do to His people," (Exodus 32:14).

 - “Did Hezekiah king of Judah and all Judah put him to death?
 Did he not fear the Lord and entreat the favor of the Lord, and the Lord changed His mind about the misfortune which He had pronounced against them?
 But we are committing a great evil against ourselves," (Jeremiah 26:19).

-Consider how God would sometimes pronounce judgment on nations, saying He was going to destroy them, and sometimes those nations would repent.
+Consider how God would sometimes pronounce judgment on nations, saying he was going to destroy them; and sometimes those nations would repent.
 God then relented from judging them.
-In other words, He changed His mind and didn’t judge them even though He said that He would.
+In other words, he changed his mind and didn’t judge them even though he said he would.
 Are we to say that God didn’t know from all eternity that they would repent?
-Of course He knew.
-How do we know that He didn’t say He would destroy them to get them to repent, which was all according to His plan?
-Furthermore, God holding back His judgment is consistent with what He already said elsewhere:
+Of course he knew.
+How do we know that he didn’t say he would destroy them to get them to repent, which was all according to his plan?
+Furthermore, God holding back his judgment is consistent with what he already said elsewhere:

 “If that nation against which I have spoken turns from its evil, I will relent concerning the calamity I planned to bring on it,” (Jer.
 18:8).

 So, what we’re seeing is God changing his mind from our perspective, but from the eternal perspective he never did.
 He’s not surprised by our choices, and he does not have to adapt to our mistakes or our plans.
 He works all things after the counsel of his will, and he does so eternally.